-City rangers or other authorised officers may issue penalty notices, orders, clean up notices, prevention notices or court attendance notices for non-compliance with relevant legislation identified in this policy.
+City of Sydney rangers or other authorised officers may issue penalty notices, orders, cleanup notices, prevention notices or court attendance notices for non-compliance with relevant legislation identified in this policy.
 Serious incidents of pollution may be prosecuted by state agencies such as the NSW Environment Protection Authority.

-If a person puts waste or a bin, or a skip bin in a public place in contravention of this policy or any approval issued by the City of Sydney, the City of Sydney may take action in accordance with the relevant legislative provisions.
-In this case the City of Sydney will endeavour to give the party notice in writing to comply before any penalties are issued.
-The City of Sydney does, however, reserve the right to take immediate action if circumstances warrant.
+If a person puts waste or a bin, or a skip bin in a public place in contravention of this policy or any approval, the City of Sydney may take action in line with the relevant legislative provisions.
+In this case, the City of Sydney will endeavour to give the party notice in writing to comply before any penalties are issued.
+The City of Sydney reserves the right to take immediate action if circumstances warrant.

-If waste placement is causing harm to the environment, the City of Sydney may also act under the POEO Act.
+If waste management activities are causing harm to the environment, the City of Sydney may also act under the Protection of the Environment Operations Act 1997.

-The City of Sydney will only investigate complaints about offensive noise impacts from waste collections under the POEO Act.
+The City of Sydney will only investigate complaints about offensive noise impacts from waste collections under the Protection of the Environment Operations Act 1997.